konradhy/debateclub/rules/dev_journal.md

 ### Project State at Initialization

-**Date**: December 2, 2024
+**Date**: December 17, 2025

-**Initialized by**: AI (Claude) with Human

 **Reason for adding documentation system**:
 Project has grown significantly with multiple phases complete.
-Need structured context for future AI sessions to maintain consistency, avoid re-learning the codebase, and track progress systematically.
+Need structured context for future sessions to maintain consistency, avoid re-learning the codebase, and track progress systematically.

 ---